 Note: If your node is unable to connect to any of the seeds listed here, you can find seeds and peers in this document (opens new window) maintained by community members, and at Atlas (opens new window), which is automatically generated by crawling the network.

 To save those seeds to your settings, put the comma-separated list format seeds in

 ~/.gaia/config/config.toml in the p2p section under seeds.

 These instructions are for setting up a brand new full node from scratch.

-Monikers can contain only ASCII characters.
-Using Unicode characters will render your node unreachable.
+Note Monikers can contain only ASCII characters.
+Using Unicode characters is not supported and renders your node unreachable.

 You can edit the

-~/.gaiad/config/app.toml file in order to enable the anti spam mechanism and reject incoming transactions with less than the minimum gas prices:
+~/.gaia/config/app.toml file to enable the anti-spam mechanism and reject incoming transactions with less than the minimum gas prices:

 Your full node has been initialized!

 # Genesis & Seeds